 Many hiking, sightseeing, cultural history and outdoor recreation opportunities lie just a few miles away in Grand Canyon National Park.

 The facility is attractive, well-maintained and spacious.
-There are 70 single-unit campsites organized in a large loop, each accommodating up to eight people.
+There are 70 single-unit campsites organized in a large loop, each accommodating up to eight people maximum.

-Single-family sites 1-13, 22-30 and 45-70 are non-reservable and only available on a first-come, first-served basis.
+Single-family sites 5-13 are non-reservable and only available on a first-come, first-served basis.
+All other sites are reservable.
 Sites are comfortable with bathrooms, water and paved parking nearby.
-Sites 2, 3 and 4 have tent pads.

 There are also two group sites.
 Group Site A accommodates up to 75 people.
 Group Site B accommodates up to 50 people.
 Groups larger than 75 people can reserve both Group Sites A and B. The group sites have picnic shelters, tables and tent pads.